-Proxy Statement is an important document that is filled with United States Regulator Securities and Exchange Commission (SEC) by listed Entities before conducting their Annual General Meetings.
-It is a comprehensive document that covers a wide array of information related to business and helps shareholders to make decisions which will be put for discussion and approval in the Annual Meeting in a more informed way.
+Proxy Statement is an important document that is filled with the United States Regulator Securities and Exchange Commission (SEC) by listed Entities before conducting their Annual General Meetings.
+It is a comprehensive document that covers a wide array of information related to business and helps shareholders to make decisions that will be put for discussion and approval in the Annual Meeting in a more informed way.

 A lot of issues can be covered under the Proxy statement.
 Notable among them include:

 - Compensation of Directors of the Company

 - Details of any related party transactions conducted by the Company.

 - Compensation of Top Executives of the Company including Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chairman, etc.